Policy Number: 114

 * Please note that for purposes of this policy and the accompanying guidelines, the term “residency program” also includes clinical fellowships and research fellowships.

-** Please note that for purposes of this policy and the accompanying guidelines, the term “resident” includes clinical fellows and research fellows.
+** Please note that for purposes of this policy and the accompanying guidelines, the term “resident” also includes clinical fellows and research fellows.